District 9 (soundtrack): Reception

-Music critic Jonathan Broxton reviewed the score positively, but noted that he "may have been a little more scathing" if it was written by a more esteemed composer.
+Music critic Jonathan Broxton of Movie Music UK reviewed the score positively, but noted that he "may have been a little more scathing" if it was written by a more esteemed composer.
 Thomas Glorieux of Main Titles was disappointed by the soundtrack because "several of the better tracks just didn't make it on the CDR edition that Sony published after the success of the film", but felt that the album consisted of "appropriate tension music and moody sound design".

 Filmtracks.com compared the soundtrack positively to Hans Zimmer's work on Tears of the Sun and Batman Begins, calling it a "guilty pleasure".

 Credits

 Credits adapted from CD liner notes.